SirGnip/ClipDashboard/notes.md

     - con: makes it require a bit more flipping around to get what you want if you are using different operations (maybe just wait)
 - move log to a hidden tab or menu option (maybe it is just a debug log?)
 - skim docs/tutorials on streams?
-- refactoring: move some of the classes into their own file
 - do a pass on the visuals (better button layout and sizing, dynamic sizing)